-Social determinants of health—including food, housing, transportation, safe neighborhoods, education, income and social isolation—have significant impact on health outcomes, particularly for vulnerable populations.
-With recent Medicare Advantage payment for some social determinants, many payer, provider and life science organizations are expanding their focus on social determinants interventions.
-However, these organizations have struggled to identify specific, evidence-based actions they can take internally and have largely not sought to form meaningful partnerships with community organizations that can deliver results that reduce the total cost of care and improve outcomes.
-Furthermore, a lack of proper infrastructure and incentive structures often impedes health care organizations from taking meaningful action.
-The goal of this Work Group is to identify specific scalable, replicable, and efficient best practices for payer, provider and life science CEOs to implement to address social determinants of health in collaboration with community organizations in order to meaningfully drive down the total cost of care and improve health outcomes for vulnerable populations while removing costly ineffective health care.
+Social drivers or influencers (determinants) of health—including food, housing, transportation, safe neighborhoods, education, income and social isolation—have significant impact on health outcomes, particularly for vulnerable populations.
+With recent Medicare Advantage payment for some social drivers, many PPL organizations are expanding their focus on social driver interventions.
+However, these organizations have struggled to identify specific, evidence-based actions they can take internally and have largely not sought to form meaningful partnerships with community organizations that can deliver results that reduce the total cost of care and improve health outcomes.
+Furthermore, a lack of proper infrastructure, incentive structures and mismatched healthcare financing often impede health care organizations from taking meaningful action.
+The goal of this Work Group is to identify specific scalable, replicable, and effective strategies for payer, provider and life science CEOs to implement to address social drivers of health in collaboration with community organizations in order to meaningfully improve health outcomes for vulnerable populations while removing costly ineffective health care.

 Stephen Mette, CEO, University of Arkansas for Medical Sciences Medical Center

 Felicia Norwood, EVP & President, Government Business Division, Anthem, Inc.